lkiesow/leihs-wiki/Home.md

 You can try out a live installation of leihs at http://demo.leihs.zhdk.ch.
 If the demo happens to be down, please contact Ramon at ramon.cahenzli@zhdk.ch.

-Admin user: super_user_1
+Admin user: manager_user
 Admin pass: pass

-Normal user: user@example.com
+Normal user: normal_user
 Normal pass: pass

 ### Most important links